 Q: Is having an MMO mouse necessary to compete in an end-game massive multiplayer online environment?

 A: No, absolutely not.
 Some of the best players I have ever played with never used an MMO mouse.
-It is more niche than necessity, but it has the potential to improve player’s skill and skill roof in particular significantly.
-You can absolutely be among the best players in an MMO without an MMO mouse, but for some people, it does improve their gameplay and capabilities.
+It is more niche than necessity, but it has the potential to improve a player’s skill and skill roof in particular significantly.
+You can be among the best players in an MMO without an MMO mouse, but for some people, it does improve their gameplay and capabilities.

 Q: Is getting an MMO mouse really worth it?